 When the representative has posted a smaller bond, they have limited authority.
 In this instance, the court must confirm the sale of real Estate.
-Court confirmation might also be required if there is an objection from an heir or beneficiary.
+An objection from an heir or beneficiary may necessitate court confirmation.
 Harb & Co. will appear in court as your representative at no additional cost.

-When the Administrator has been granted “full independent powers,” the sale will usually not require court confirmation.
-Once an offer is accepted, the probate attorney mails the heirs a Notice of Proposed Action.
+When the Administrator has “full independent powers,” court confirmation is typically unnecessary for the sale.
+After accepting an offer, the probate attorney mails the heirs a Notice of Proposed Action.
 The heirs have fifteen days to object.
 Assuming no objection, the sale moves forward without a court hearing.

 How will court confirmation impact the marketing of real Estate?

 Depending on the strength of the current Los Angeles real estate market, a buyer’s agent will often avoid showing real Estate, which requires court confirmation.
-When court confirmation is required, there is a likelihood that the buyer will not complete the sale at the agreed-upon price.
-When needed, escrow will be opened as with any sale.
+In cases requiring court confirmation, there is a likelihood that the buyer will not finalize the sale at the agreed-upon price.
+When necessary, open escrow as you would with any sale.
 The buyer will apply for a loan and pay for the appraisal and an inspection.